Intro to the box model

-Web content is not like a PowerPoint or Photoshop document, where elements can be manually positioned anywhere.
-These documents aren’t responsive — the content is created to be viewed at 1 resolution and isn’t responsive on devices and browsers of different sizes.
+Web content isn’t like a slideshow, where elements can be manually positioned anywhere.
+On slideshows, content is created to be viewed at 1 resolution and isn’t responsive on devices and browsers of different sizes.

-Instead, web layout behaves more like a Word document — content flows naturally from the top-left of the page, then moves to the next line (i.e., wraps) when it hits the boundary of the document.
-It’s responsive because the content conforms to different resolutions.
+Web layouts behave more like a text document, where content flows naturally from the top-left of the page, then moves to the next line (i.e., wraps) when it hits the right-side boundary of the document.
+The content is responsive because the content conforms to different resolutions.
 For instance, if you resize a text document window, the content layout will adjust accordingly, without decreasing the size of the content.

-At first, the box model sounds rigid, but it actually offers tremendous flexibility when creating responsive layouts for varying devices and screen sizes.
+At first, the box model may sound rigid, but it offers tremendous flexibility when creating responsive layouts for varying devices and screen sizes.
 Learn more about responsive design.

-When the contents of a box increase, the size of the box naturally increases too.
-That means there’s usually no need to set defined heights on elements — instead, we can let the content determine the height.
+By default, when the contents of a box increase, the size of the box increases too.
+That means there’s usually no need to set defined heights on elements — instead, you can let the content determine the height.
 For instance, if you have a heading and paragraph element inside of a container element, the container’s height is determined by the heading and paragraph elements.

-But how do we create spacing between elements?
-That’s where margin and padding come in.
+You can also create spacing between elements and within elements with margin and padding.
 Margin creates space outside a box, pushing other boxes away, and padding creates space within a box (between the box’s borders and its contents).
-This spacing can be applied to any box — a box that contains other boxes (a “parent” element), or the boxes inside (the "child" elements).
+This spacing can be applied to any box — a box that contains other boxes (a “parent” element), or the boxes inside another box (the “children” elements).

-You can create a simple website by just adding content to a page and adjusting padding and margin.
+You can create a website by just adding content to a page and adjusting padding and margin.
 But you'll often want to change the layout of elements, so they distribute horizontally or in a specific place on the screen.
-That’s where different layout techniques come into play.
-Display settings control the default display or layout behavior of elements, and positioning properties control other layout behaviors.
+That’s when you can use display settings and position properties to control an element’s layout behavior.